HoangMy-Rudeus/PetroAssignment/task-1/task-1.md

 - It should be more descriptive, such as `updateImportProgress` or `showImportProgress`.
 - The parameters `length` and `lengthShown` could also be renamed to `totalRows` and `processedRows` for clarity.
 - The `importRowDataShow` function is not defined in provided code, so we assume it is defined elsewhere.
-- The `importRowDataShow` is update status of processing data in client side, it not reflect the processing data in server side.
+- The `importRowDataShow` is update status of processing data in client side, it does not reflect the processing data in server side.

 ### 9. Missing Error Handling